rburmorrison/krokitoa/README.md

 - **Resizable Panels**: Flexible layout with resizable panels for the editor and diagram preview.
 - **Error Handling**: Displays error messages when diagram generation fails.
 - **Settings**: Configure the application's appearance and behavior, including private Kroki instances.
+- **Shareable URLs**: Diagram type and code are encoded in the URL, allowing users to share diagrams easily.

 ## Getting Started